-This year, about forty-four percent of Americans will make a New Year’s resolution to get fit, stop smoking, learn French, stress less and onward and so on.
+As the year winds down, people will be making New Year’s resolutions—and lots of them.
+This year, many Americans will make a New Year’s resolution to get fit, stop smoking, learn French, stress less and onward and so on.

 - Make a mini resolution.
 Who says you have to run a marathon or model your home after Martha Stewart’s?
 There’s nothing wrong with making less ambitious, but more achievable, goals like running a 5K or organizing your most out-of-control closet.